 While you can afford to get second-hand race suits and boots, you should never buy a second-hand kart helmet.
 This is for a variety of reasons, but first and foremost, you can never guarantee the integrity of the helmet material if it’s pre-owned.
 It’s also rather bad hygienically, if the worry about material integrity isn’t enough!

 When purchasing a helmet, always look for a gold sticker that will be located somewhere on the side or the rear of the headpiece.
-The sticker isn’t always gold, per se, but it will have a section of it which reads ‘SNELL Memorial Foundation’ if it’s present.
-This confirms that the helmet meets SNELL regulations of safety for karting and without that sticker, you won’t be able to race.
+The sticker isn’t always gold, but it will have a section that reads ‘SNELL Memorial Foundation.’
+This confirms that the helmet meets SNELL regulations of safety for karting, and without that sticker, you won’t be able to race.

 Every SNELL sticker meets a different year of regulations and will have expiry dates.
-That’s right, you won’t be able to always buy a helmet that’ll last for years upon years at a time!
+So, you won’t be able to always buy a helmet that’ll last for years upon years at a time (if you don’t pay attention to the dates that is).
 My biggest and most important tip is to check the letter followed by the year on the SNELL approved sticker.

-For example, if you find a helmet whose sticker reads K2010, it will remain legal and viable for 11 years from that printed date, meaning it will expire in 2021.
+For example, if you find a helmet with a sticker that reads K2010, it will remain legal and viable for 11 years from that printed date, meaning it expired in 2021 (too late!).
 That helmet might have been cheap in 2018, but the helmet would only have lasted for 3 years if you bought it then.
 Always try to get a helmet with a long time until expiry as you’ll get more value for money!

-Above all else, I spent some time to line up kart brands that I’ve come to trust.
-In my experience, the best helmet manufacturers out there without a shadow of a doubt are Bell, ZAMP and Conquer.
+I also spend some time lining up kart brands that I’ve come to trust.
+In my experience, the best karting helmet manufacturers out there without a shadow of a doubt are Bell, ZAMP and Conquer.
 At some time or other I’ve had helmets from these manufacturers and they haven’t let me down.

 The 4 Best Cheap Karting Helmets

-First, let’s look at my pick for the best cheap karting helmet around; the Conquer SA2015!
-As one of the most reputable brands that specializes in making kart/racing helmets, Conquer consistently make safe, competitively-priced gear that has revolutionized the motorsport.
-Helmets aren’t cheap by any stretch of the imagination, but with Conquer varieties being easier on the wallet, they’re a real game-changer.
+First, let’s look at my pick for the best cheap karting helmet around; the Conquer SA2020!
+As one of the most reputable brands that specializes in making kart/racing helmets, Conquer consistently make safe, competitively-priced gear that has revolutionized the motorsport as a whole.
+Helmets aren’t exactly cheap by any stretch of the imagination, but with Conquer varieties being easier on the wallet, they’re a real game-changer.

 The biggest and most notable thing about this helmet specifically is the very up-to-date SNELL certification that it comes with.
-As I mentioned earlier in this article, it’s of paramount importance to get a helmet that complies with these regulations.
+As I mentioned earlier, it’s of paramount importance to get a helmet that complies with these regulations.
 Otherwise, you won’t be permitted to race!

-Aside from the top-quality safety standards, the Conquer helmet looks pretty sleek and will set you apart as a real kart driver.
-You have a choice between white, black and silvery gray when purchasing the helmet from Conquer’s website.
+Aside from the top-quality safety standards, the Conquer helmet looks pretty sleek and will set you apart as a kart driver.
+You have a choice between white, black and silvery gray with this one.

-As for what it’s made of, the shell is put together with fiberglass; a material that’s not only strong, but immensely lightweight.
-You don’t want a helmet that feels heavy and cumbersome to support on your neck, after all, and having a weighty one can result in bad whiplash if you crash the kart.
+As for what it’s made of, the shell is put together with fiberglass – a material that’s not only strong, but immensely lightweight.
+You don’t want a helmet that feels heavy and cumbersome to support on your neck, and having a weighty one can result in bad whiplash if you crash the kart.

-Another boon of having a lightweight helmet comes down to sheer racing edge!
-Any racing team will tell you that they’re always looking for ways to keep the driver safe, with as little added weight as humanly possible.
-In karting, weight is a huge factor to remember when it comes to racing against the competition.
+Another boon of having a lightweight helmet comes down to sheer racing edge.
+Any racing team will tell you that they’re always looking for ways to keep the driver safe, with as little added weight as possible.
+In karting, weight is a huge factor to remember when it comes to racing against competition.

 The interior of the helmet is comfortable and has removable cheek pads to properly mold to your facial structure.
-Not only that, but all of the material on the inside is fire resistant just in case the worst happens.
+Not only that, but all of the material on the inside is fire resistant just in case the worst does happen.

-With a Kevlar chin strap and even a drawstring helmet bag included in the purchase, you’ll be getting a lot for your money.
-Even with all of its features, the Conquer helmet is actually quite affordable!
-You’ll be snagging a bargain that’ll keep you safe race after race.
+Even with all of its features, the Conquer helmet is actually quite affordable.
+You’ll be snagging a bargain that’ll keep you safe race after race!

 - Lightweight yet sturdy fiberglass shell

-- Removal face inserts for the best, most comfortable fit
+- Removable face inserts for the most comfortable fit

 - Ventilation isn’t quite as good as some others on the list